KxSystems/docs/docs/wp/disaster-management/index.md

 A few points of note on this model:

-*  A number of forms of dropout are used to prevent model overfitting.
+*  A number of forms of dropout were used to prevent model overfitting.
-*  The dense layer contains seven nodes, one associated with each of the output classes in the multi-class example.
+*  The dense layer contained seven nodes, one associated with each of the output classes in the multi-class example.
 *  The number of LSTM units chosen was 100, these are 100 individual layers with independent weights.
-*  The loss function used is categorical cross-entropy, to account for the target being categorical and non-binary.
+*  The loss function used is categorical cross-entropy, this accounts for the target being categorical and non-binary.

 ### Model Data preparation

-Prior to fitting this model, a number of steps must be taken to manipulate the data, so that it can be 'understood' by the LSTM and scored correctly.
+Prior to fitting this model, a number of steps were taken to manipulate the data, such that it could be 'understood' by the LSTM and scored correctly.

-Due to how computers handle information, the data cannot be passed to the model as strings or symbols.
+Due to how computers handle information, data cannot be passed to the model as strings or symbols.
 Instead, it must be encoded numerically.
-This can be achieved through a number of methods, including tokenization and one-hot encoding, both of which are used here.
+This can be achieved through a number of methods, including tokenization and one-hot encoding, both of which were used here.

 Tokenization in Natural Language Processing is the splitting of data into distinct pieces known as tokens.
 These tokens provide natural points of distinction between words within the corpus and thus allow the text to be converted into numerical sequences.

-This conversion was completed as follows using keras text processing tools on the tweets:
+This conversion was completed as follows using Keras text processing tools on the tweets:

 ```q
 // Python text processing utilities